FreshPopcorn42/JustSomeScripts/README.md

 ### NotScripts
 Just stuff that isnt bash.

+### Schneewittchen
+A textbased tool that allows quick notes that are automatically saved.
+Still V1.

 ## Contact me
 Im always looking for feedback.
 If you want to help me with tips and knowledge, contact me via Twitter: @EdwardFetch